abhi-shek-bhandari/Card-Game/README.md

 5. Run the Main class to start the game.
 6. Follow the on-screen instructions to play the game.
 7. Enjoy playing Card game with your friends!

+#### Bonus Feature
+In addition to the standard rules, the game includes a bonus feature where Aces, Kings, Queens, and Jacks are action cards.
+When one of these cards is played, the following actions occur:

+* Ace (A): Skip the next player in turn.
+* King (K): Reverse the sequence of who plays next.
+* Queen (Q): The next player draws two cards.
+* Jack (J): The next player draws four cards.

+Note: Actions are not stackable, meaning if a Queen is played and the next player draws two cards, they cannot play another Queen on their turn even if available.